OpenCMISS-Examples/laplace/README.rst

 Setting Boundary Conditions
 ---------------------------

 The final step in configuring the problem is to define the boundary conditions to be satisfied.
 We will set the dependent field value at the first node to be zero, and at the last node to be 1.0.
 These nodes will correspond to opposite corners in our geometry.
-Because OpenCMISS can solve our problem on multiple computational nodes where each computational node does not necessarily know about all nodes in our mesh, we must first check that the node we are setting the boundary condition at is in our computational node domain:
+Because OpenCMISS-Iron can solve our problem on multiple computational nodes where each computational node does not necessarily know about all nodes in our mesh, we must first check that the node we are setting the boundary condition at is in our computational node domain:

 .. literalinclude:: Python/LaplaceExample.py
   :linenos: